Ahau-NZ/Pataka/README.md

 ---

-## Changes from Whakapapa-Ora desktop, ui and server
+## Changes from Ahau desktop, ui and server

 The setup was largely forked from Ahau (whakapapa-ora repo), with some changes: